Cut Through the Noise & Get Attention

 People will be able to piece together what it is you do, what company you work for, and what suite of brands you align with (Paddle Canada, Google, Salesforce, Hubspot, etc.).

 14. Run Display Ads on Google Adwords

 Display Ads get a lot of impressions, not clicks.

 As a former analyst who has reviewed, assessed, and advised companies who spent $50k+ per month on digital ads, I wouldn’t suggest Google Adwords if you were looking for tons of clicks and website visitors.
 However, if you were looking for brand awareness, it’s among the first places I’d recommend.

 With Google Adwords, your logo and brand can appear on websites.
 When visitors read blog posts or scan articles, they’ll gain exposure to your brand (earning you impressions).

 Impressions don’t necessarily translate to clicks, but you’re not playing this game for clicks.
 You want people to pause, look at the ad, and think of your brand.

 People are spending insane amounts of time on YouTube.

 More and more people are turning their attention to YouTube for explainer videos, tutorials, clips of TV shows and more.

-If you’re trying to gain exposure for your brand, count YouTube amongst your best bets of where to spend.
+If you’re trying to gain exposure for your brand, count YouTube amongst your best bets for where to spend money.